 The teenage girl recoiled back in her chair at hearing the high-pitched voice seemingly speaking to herself out of nowhere.
 On second thought, it sounded like it’d been coming directly straight ahead from Cordelia.
 As a result, the high-school student warily leaned forward, until she could see over the far edge of her desk.

-Standing there, all three feet of him, a little boy with slicked-down blonde hair parted in the center, and wearing a black waistcoat with a white shirt and a large red bow tie, plus blue shorts, now beamed at his dearest wife, all while happily telling this beautiful lady he’d somehow wed in the last two seconds: “Don’t worry about our married life together forever, Mrs. Rich.
+Standing there, all three-plus feet of him, a little boy with slicked-down blonde hair parted in the center, and wearing a black waistcoat with a white shirt and a large red bow tie, plus blue shorts, now beamed at his dearest wife, all while happily telling this beautiful lady he’d somehow wed in the last two seconds: “Don’t worry about our married life together forever, Mrs. Rich.
 Just keep in mind that according to the old saying, big things come in small packages!”

-As she stared with horror at a seven-year-old multi-billionaire known by his family as Richie Rich, Cordelia could only despairingly think of the fact that she’d never put down in her list the simple requirement that her new husband couldn’t be younger
+As she stared with horror at a ten-year-old multi-billionaire known by his family as Richie Rich, Cordelia could only despairingly think of the fact that she’d never put down in her list the simple requirement that her new husband couldn’t be younger

 Allowing her head to fall face forward onto the surface of her desk, Cordelia mentally groaned to herself at not only how much trouble she was now in, but also in the next minute or so, that sickeningly-sweet kid over there was surely going to say something like how much he loved an older woman.